m3au/meows/index.md

 ### Frontend Architecture

-The frontend architecture implements a React-based single-page application with a focus on performance, offline capabilities, and responsive design.
+The frontend architecture implements a single-page application with a focus on performance, offline capabilities, and responsive design.

 #### Technical Implementation

-The frontend is built using:
+The frontend architecture is designed around these principles:

-- **React** for component-based UI development
+- Component-based UI architecture
-- **TypeScript** for type safety and developer experience
+- Strong type safety throughout the codebase
-- **CSS Modules** for component-scoped styling
+- Scoped styling to prevent conflicts
-- **IndexedDB** for client-side storage
+- Client-side storage for offline functionality
-- **Service Workers** for offline capabilities
+- Service workers for offline capabilities and caching

 #### Loading & Performance